pandiaraajan-hub/translate/replit.md

 ## Overview

 This is a full-stack voice-to-voice translation application built with a React frontend and Express.js backend.
-The app provides automatic real-time translation between Chinese, English, and Tamil languages using the Google Translate API.
+The app provides automatic real-time translation between English, Tamil, Chinese, Malay, Hindi, Bengali, Spanish, and Arabic languages using the Google Translate API.
 It features press-and-hold recording (walkie-talkie style) with automatic speech-to-speech translation, enhanced mobile responsiveness, and seamless mobile touch event handling - designed for streamlined voice-only communication with "Pandi Tech" branding.

 **Status: FULLY FUNCTIONAL ON SAMSUNG** - Voice output confirmed working on Samsung devices using server-side TTS as of January 28, 2025.
 User confirmed "thank you its working now".